 Why we picked the Google Pixelbook Go:

 Chromebooks are known for being ultra-cheap alternatives to Windows and Mac.
 But the Pixelbook Go doesn’t feel like a cheap imitation.
-A Windows laptop that cost around the same won’t feature anything like the build quality, portability, and performance the Pixelbook Go can offer.
-The efficiency of Chrome OS has a lot to do with that, but it’s also credit to Google’s hardware team.
+A Windows laptop that costs around the same won’t feature anything like the build quality, portability, and performance the Pixelbook Go can offer.
+The efficiency of Chrome OS has a lot to do with that, but it’s also a credit to Google’s hardware team.
 The Pixlebook Go is the complete package, elevating the strengths of its platform.

 Read our full Google Pixelbook Go review

-Read our full Lenovo Chromebook C630 review
+Read our in-depth Lenovo Chromebook Flex 5 review

-Why we picked the Acer Chromebook Spin 15:
+Why we picked the Samsung Chromebook 4+:

 Who it’s for: Students, professionals, and anyone in between.

-Why we picked the HP Chromebook x2:
+Why we picked the Lenovo IdeaPad Duet:

-Why should you buy this: You want comparable hardware to Windows laptops.
+Why you should buy this: You want comparable hardware to Windows laptops.

-Why we picked the Google Pixelbook:
+Why we picked the Asus Chromebook Flip C436:

 How we test